MansMeg/IntroML/README.md

 # Introduction Course in Machine Learning at Uppsala University

-Welcome to the github repo for the introduction course in Introduction to Machine Learning at Uppsala University.
-This repo contain all necessary material and information for the course.
+Welcome to the GitHub repo for the introduction course in Introduction to Machine Learning at Uppsala University.
+This repo contains all necessary material and information for the course.

 ## Course Background
 The course is given to second-year master students in the Statistics masters program.